PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 The earliest known use of the term was printed in a review for the album Surfs Pure Hearts by Girlhood in the music blog Weed Temple on October 13th.
 2011.

-In December 2012, the music blog /mu/essentials posted a graphic for “Essential Vaporwave” (shown below).
+In December 2012, the music blog /mu/essentials, run by members of 4chan’s music board, posted a graphic for “Essential Vaporwave” (shown below).

 On December 7th, the music blog Dummy published an article about vaporwave, which described it as a satire of capitalism.
 On January 24th, 2013, the Tumblr blog “Vaporwave Album Covers” was launched, which highlights album art from notable vaporwave artists (shown below).